dalesgit/dalesgit.github.io/test.md

 ## assumption:
 the concept of "authorship" is a universal idea that applies to any culture in any time period of human history

 -   our modern, Western concept of "authorship" is alien to the ancient Eastern world
 -   Our assumptions reflect the highly individualized nature of our culture, forgetting that the ancient Near East was far more tribal or communal in its thinking
 -   ideas were shared within the community and even passed on from one generation to the next as part of the community.

--   This allowed people to teach or write in another’s name, carrying on the tradition of a master through pupils or disciples who would not only preserve the original teachings but add to them as heir of the tradition.
+-   This allowed people to teach or write in anothers name, carrying on the tradition of a master through pupils or disciples who would not only preserve the original teachings but add to them as heir of the tradition.

 --